 Based in the Giridih district, Jago was set up in 2004 in response to mass displacement of local communities due to mining and land acquisitions programmes.
-The depletion of forest cover led to a further loss of income and added to their hardship.Saying no to child labour, yes to education
+The depletion of forest cover led to a further loss of income and added to their hardship.Saying no to child labour and yes to education.

 - 1 There is a shortage of quality primary and preschools.
 As a result, majority of the children in the age group of 3-5 years do not get enrolled.

 - 2 Existing pre-schools, have a shortage of teachers and also do not have quality teachers, teaching material or techniques to monitor the progress of children.